KISRDevelopment/Full-Stack-Dev/development_tools.rst

 Phase I: Development tools
 ==========================
-In this section will talk about the essential tools that every developer uses.
+In this section we will talk about the essential tools that every developer uses.

 Virtual Machine
 ----------------